Coleville, Saskatchewan: Railway

+Elevators

 Soon after the arrival of the railroad in 1913, a grain elevator was built by the Scottish Co-op.
 Bill Donald was its first agent.
 This original elevator was replaced in 1940 by a new elevator with a storage capacity of 45000 impbsh.
 The Alberta Pacific elevator was built in 1917, with Joe Barrows as its first agent.
 The elevator had a capacity of 23000 impbsh.
 It was bought out by Federal Grain in 1943.

 The Saskatchewan Wheat Pool was formed in 1924, and built an elevator in Coleville in 1925, now called Pool A. Alf Beal was the first operator.
 Pool A had a storage capacity of 30000 impbsh.
 In the late 1970s Pool A was sold and torn down.
 The Scottish Co-op elevator was purchased in 1948 by the Saskatchewan Wheat Pool and became Pool B. The Federal Grain elevator was acquired by the Pool in 1972, and became Pool C. Pool C was torn down in 1998.